Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `authorization_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
 Default: true
 - `authorization_cookie_name` (String) The authorization cookie name.
 Default: "authorization"
 - `authorization_cookie_path` (String) The authorization cookie Path flag.
 Default: "/"
-- `authorization_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.
-Default: "Default"; must be one of ["Default", "Lax", "None", "Strict"]
+- `authorization_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks. possible known values include one of ["Default", "Lax", "None", "Strict"]; Default: "Default"
 - `authorization_cookie_secure` (Boolean) Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
 - `authorization_endpoint` (String) The authorization endpoint.
 If set it overrides the value in `authorization_endpoint` returned by the discovery endpoint.
 - `authorization_query_args_client` (List of String) Extra query arguments passed from the client to the authorization endpoint.